The Pros and Cons of Intermittent Fasting for Women Over 60

 Boost Brain Function

-Studies on lab rats have shown that intermittent fasting can help protect the brain from damage due to aging, potentially leading to improved brain function.
+Studies on lab rats have shown that intermittent fasting can help protect the brain from damage due to aging, which could lead to improved brain function.

 Increase Cell Turnover